mattermost/mattermost-plugin-github/README.md

 ### Step 3: Configure the Plugin in Mattermost

-As a system admin, if you have an existing Mattermost user account with the name `github`, the plugin will post using the `github` account but without a `BOT` tag.
+As a System Admin, if you have an existing Mattermost user account with the name `github`, the plugin will post using the `github` account but without a `BOT` tag.

 To prevent this, either: